City Relocation Overview

 Entertainment & Things To Do

-Salt Lake City, UT has at least some nearby venue access, which can add entertainment value even if it is not one of the regionβs main event hubs.
+Salt Lake City, UT has at least some nearby venue access, which can add entertainment value even if it is not one of the region's main event hubs.

 Best Fit For

-- Sports fans and people who enjoy concerts, events, and a more active city feel.
+• People who value dining, shopping, events, and a more active city feel.

 Less Ideal For